How to Find the Best Pillow for Side Sleepers

 What Side Sleepers Need From Their Pillow

 Just as with back sleeping and stomach sleeping, the side sleeping position leaves some vulnerabilities.
-That said, side sleepers can sleep in total comfort if their pillow choice accounts for the stress the position puts on the body.
+That said, knowing how to sleep on your side without hurting shoulder by having your pillow choice account for the stress the position puts on the body can help you sleep in total comfort

 When shopping for a new pillow, side sleepers should consider all of the following characteristics: